Zacarías López

-Zacarías Orlando López González (born 30 June 1998) is a Chilean footballer who plays as a goalkeeper for Deportes Antofagasta on loan from Huachipato.
+Zacarías Orlando López González (born 30 June 1998) is a Chilean footballer who plays as a goalkeeper for Deportes Iquique on loan from Huachipato.

 Club career

 After playing for six seasons for Deportes La Serena, López signed with Huachipato, then the Chilean champions, for the 2024 season.
 In July of the same year, he moved on loan to Deportes Antofagasta.
+In February 2026, he joined Deportes Iquique.

 International career

 López made his debut for Chile national team on 11 December 2021 in a 1–0 win over El Salvador.

+Personal life

+He is the younger brother of the footballer Juan López.